Yeonhova/Purple-Boomerang-Profreshers/README.md

-“it is possible to get from the starting position to treasure?”, The recursive abstraction can find the boolean value of the statement “it is possible to get from the starting position to treasure?”, starting with the next step in a cardinal direction.
+“it is possible to get from the starting position to treasure?”, The recursive abstraction can find the boolean value of the statement “it is possible to get from the starting position to treasure?”, starting with the next step in all cardinal direction.

 If the recursive case exhausts without returning any trues, return a false.

 ## Base Cases
 If the current step has a treasure (when the explorer is on the treasure), then the statement in the problem has a boolean value of true.